lmagyar/homeassistant-addon-tailscale/tailscale/DOCS.md

 (`https://controlplane.tailscale.com`).
 This is useful if you are running your own Tailscale control server, for example, a self-hosted [Headscale] instance.

+### Option: `map4via6`

+This option enables [4via6 routing][tailscale_info_4via6].
+All subnets in **advertise_routes** will use it, even if it is populated automatically by this add-on (check the documentation of **advertise_routes** for more) .
+It is not currently possible to limit it in any way.
+Useful for overlapping subnets or to bypass Tailscale when there is a local route to a subnet, e.g this [issue][tailscale_issue_use_local_route]

+Requires **map4via6_site_id** to be set.

+### Option: `map4via6_site_id`

+Site ID for 4via6.
+A unique identifier (0-65535) for this location.
+Tailscale uses this ID to generate a unique IPv6 address for each advertised IPv4 subnet, ensuring traffic is routed to the correct physical location.
+Each device advertising the overlapping subnet from a different site MUST have a unique ID.

 ### Option: `share_homeassistant`

 This option allows you to enable Tailscale Serve or Funnel features to present